mace-cream/clusterhowto/README.md

 BCM allows each user to customize their working environment, such as choosing different software version, through "module" commands.

-For example, the default python version is 2.7.
+For example, the default python version is 2.7 on CentOS.
 To use python 3, you need to load the `anaconda3 /py3` module.

 ```shell
 module add anaconda3/py3